 Origins and construction

 Construction of the Digue du Large dates back to the mid-19th century, a period marked by major infrastructure works.
 The project was initiated in 1844 under the reign of Louis-Philippe and continued to evolve under Napoleon III.
-The breakwater was a direct response to the need to modernize the port andincrease its capacity to accommodate ever-largerships, in step with growing industrialization.
+The breakwater was a direct response to the need to modernise the port andincrease its capacity to accommodate ever-largerships, in line with growing industrialisation.

-Today, the Digue extends for almost 7 kilometers from the entrance to the Vieux-Port to l’Estaque.
+Today the breakwater stretches for almost 7 kilometres from the entrance to the Old Port to l’Estaque.

 Developments and improvements

-Over the years, the Digue du Large has undergone several modifications and extensions.
-Initially conceived as a purely functional structure, it has been strengthened and lengthened several times to meet the changing needs of the port and the challenges posed by erosion and weather conditions.
-Each modification has contributed to its sturdiness, making it today an impressive monument and an integral part of the port’s infrastructure.
+Over the years, the Digue du Large has undergone a number of modifications and extensions.
+Initially designed as a purely functional structure, it has been strengthened and lengthened several times to meet the changing needs of the port and the challenges posed by erosion and weather conditions.
+Each modification has contributed to its robustness, making it an impressive monument today and an integral part of the port’s infrastructure.
 It was completed in 1925.
-As the port’s protective shield, it plays a crucial role in maritime safety.
+A protective shield for the port, it plays a crucial role in maritime safety.